One37ID/helm/charts/one37id-ibm-agentjs/README.md

 It is available to execute as a simple Click & Configure installation through the IBM Cloud Catalog.

+It will also deploy the following sub-charts:
+ - one37id-ibm-agent
+ - one37secrets

 ## Requirements

 - IBM Cloud Kubernetes Service Cluster deployed  v1.19+
 - PostgreSQL database and Redis cache. **
-- At least one instance of the One37 Business Studio ** must be installed to manage this Agent.
+- At least one instance of the _**One37 Business Studio**_ must be installed to manage this Agent. **

 > ** These are available as a Click & Configure installations through the IBM Cloud Catalog.